Liu-Zhenya/Liu-Zhenya.github.io/_pages/about.md

 I came from hefei, China.

-I am currently one Computational and Applied Mathematics student in University of Chicago.
-Before that, I completed my undergraduate study on Math  in University of Wisconsin Madison, 2021.
+I am currently one Computational and Applied Mathematics student advised by [Yuxin Chen](https://yuxinchen.org/) in University of Chicago since 2022.
+Before that, I completed my undergraduate study on Math in University of Wisconsin Madison in 2021, then I studied as one visiting student of [Wenbin Guo](http://staff.ustc.edu.cn/~wbguo/) in University of Science and Technology of China.

 I always love learning classical mathematics theories in many fields such as linear algebra, abstract algebra, and combinatorics.
-My current interest and research are deep generative models for image generations, and I am looking forward to designing better models with theories in statistics and methods in reinforcement learning.
+My current interest and research are broad, including reinforcement learning, deep generative models, and large language models.

 Besides academics, I am a big FOOTBALL fan.
 FC Barcelona is my favorite team.
 I also enjoy fitness, gaming, and piano.

-My game of the year (2023): Resident Evil IV Remake
+My game of the year (2023): [Resident Evil IV Remake](https://www.residentevil.com/re4/en-asia/)